Hispanic population gains in rural counties spark South Dakota growth

 This creates a need for workers and can help bolster population numbers in rural counties that have seen declines in recent decades, according to South Dakota State University professor and state demographer Weiwei Zhang.

-“Much of this is driven by job opportunities,” she said.
+“Much of this is driven by job opportunities,” said Zhang.
 “A few family members find employment in the community, and then more relatives move there through chain migration.”

 Nationally, the Latino population increased 23% from 2010 to 2020 to reach a total of more than 62.1 million in the United States.
 The overall population growth during that time was 7%.